-- (a) A copy of every application for a demolition permit, building permit, sign permit, right of way permit, and permits or entitlements for land development projects, including any accompanying plans, specifications, and photographs, affecting a landmark or any real property located within an historic district, or the context areas thereof, shall be forwarded to the Historic Resources Administrator by the appropriate City department. - (b) Application for a Certificate of Approval for construction, alteration, demolition, or removal, not requiring a separate permit from the City, for which a Certificate of Approval is required, shall be made on an application form approved by the Historic Resources Commission ("Commission"). - (c) Applications for a Certificate of Approval may be submitted by an applicant on a form approved by the Commission. - (d) Prior to the submission of an application for a City permit, for which a Certificate of Approval is required, a pre-application meeting between the applicant and the Historical Resources Administrator is required not less than seven days prior to the submission of any application for a City permit.
-The pre-application meeting may be waived for projects that are submitted contemporaneously with an application for a building permit that may be administratively reviewed. - (e) Applications for a Certificate of Approval should include sufficient information to allow for review and determination.
-Information should include but not be limited to drawings, a site plan, materials to be used in the project, and photographs.
-(Ord.
-10079)
+- (a) A copy of every application for a demolition permit, building permit, sign permit, right of way permit, and permits or entitlements for land development projects, including any accompanying plans, specifications, and photographs, affecting a landmark or any real property located within an historic district, or the context areas thereof, shall be forwarded to the Historic Resources Administrator by the appropriate City department. - (b) Application for a Certificate of Approval for construction, alteration, demolition, or removal, not requiring a separate permit from the City, for which a Certificate of Approval is required, shall be made on an application form prepared by the Historic Resources Commission. - (c) Applications for a Certificate of Approval may be submitted by an applicant on a form prepared by the Historic Resources Commission. - (d) Prior to the submission of an application for a City permit, for which a Certificate of Approval is required, a pre-application meeting between the applicant and the Historical Resources Administrator is required not less than seven days prior to the submission of any application for a City permit.
+This pre-application meeting may be waived for projects submitted with the building permit that can be administratively reviewed. - (e) Applications for a Certificate of Approval should include sufficient information to allow for review and determination.
+Information should include but should not be limited to drawings, site plan, materials to be used, and photographs.

-22-503 ADMINISTRATIVE DETERMINATION OF CERTIFICATES OF APPROVAL.
+22-503 ADMINISTATIVE DETERMINATION OF CERTIFICATES OF APPROVAL.

-To prevent unnecessary delays in construction, the Historic Resources Administrator, or designee, may, as authorized by the Commission, administratively review certain applications for a Certificate of Approval and may issue or deny issuing the same.
-The Commission shall, prior to the administrative issuance or denial of a Certificate of Approval by the Historic Resources Administrator, or designee, prepare and adopt a list of projects that may be reviewed and decided administratively by the Historic Resources Administrator, or designee.
+To prevent unnecessary delays in construction or demolition, the Historic Resources Administrator, or designee, may, as authorized by the Historic Resources Commission, administratively review certain applications for a Certificate of Approval and may issue or deny issuing the same.
+The Historic Resources Commission shall, prior to the administrative issuance or denial of a Certificate of Approval by the Historic Resources Administrator, or designee, prepare and adopt a list of projects that may be reviewed and decided administratively by the Historic Resources Administrator, or designee.

-22-504 DETERMINATION OF CERTIFICATES OF APPROVAL BY THE HISTORIC RESOURCES COMMISSION.
+22-504 DETERMINATION BY HISTORIC RESOURCES COMMISSION.

-- (a) The Commission shall, at any regular or special meeting, consider a completed application for Certificate of Approval. - (b) The Commission shall, within 45 days of receipt of a completed application, review the application for a Certificate of Approval and shall either issue or deny issuance of the Certificate of Approval or request additional information from the applicant and defer making a determination until a date certain.
-Written notice of the Commission's determination shall be transmitted by the Historic Resources Administrator to the applicant and to the relevant City department within ten days following the Commission's determination. - (c) The Commission may issue a Certificate of Approval, deny issuance of a Certificate of Approval, or issue a Certificate of Approval subject to certain conditions that shall be completed by the applicant prior to the release of the Certificate of Approval to the relevant City department.
+- (a) The Historic Resources Commission shall, at any regular or special meeting, consider a complete application for Certificate of Approval. - (b) The Historic Resources Commission shall, within 45 days of receipt of a complete application, review the application for a Certificate of Approval and defer for additional information, issue, or deny issuance of the Certificate of Approval.
+Written notice of the Historic Resources Commission's determination shall be transmitted by the Historic Resources Administrator to the applicant and to the relevant City department within ten days following the Historic Resources Commission's determination. - (c) The Historic Resources Commission may issue a Certificate of Approval, deny issuance of a Certificate of Approval, or issue a Certificate of Approval subject to certain conditions that shall be completed by the applicant prior to the release of the Certificate of Approval to the relevant City department.

-22-505 DETERMINATION OF CERTIFICATES OF APPROVAL BY THE HISTORIC RESOURCES ADMINISTRATOR IN CONTEXT AREAS.
+22-504 DETERMINATION BY HISTORIC RESOURCES ADMINISTRATOR IN CONTEXT AREAS.